-(iii)(iv) preliminary financial analysis;

-- (iv)(v) preliminary risk assessment; and - (v)(vi) indicative timeframes for the development and the delivery of the project. - (c) At the time ARTC submits a Concept Assessment Report to the RCG, ARTC will advise whether it intends to fund the project feasibility stage of the project, subject to project feasibility being endorsed by the RCG. - (d) ARTC may seek endorsement from the RCG to proceed to project feasibility.
-Endorsement to proceed to project feasibility would include:

-- endorsement of any variation to the estimated costs endorsed under section 8.2 or ARTC's costs of preparing the Concept Assessment Report for the HVCCC or an Applicant (as applicable), incurred in undertaking concept assessment; - (ii) endorsement for ARTC's estimated costs and proposed timeframe to undertake project feasibility, to be included in the RAB or expensed in the year incurred.
+- (i) project objectives; - (ii) broad cost estimates and associated benefits; - (iii) preliminary financial analysis; - (iv) preliminary risk assessment; and - (v) indicative timeframes for the development and the delivery of the project. - (c) At the time ARTC submits a Concept Assessment Report to the RCG, ARTC will advise whether it intends to fund the project feasibility stage of the project, subject to project feasibility being endorsed by the RCG. - (d) ARTC may seek endorsement from the RCG to proceed to project feasibility.
+Endorsement to proceed to project feasibility would include: - (i) endorsement of any variation to the estimated costs endorsed under section 8.2 or ARTC's costs of preparing the Concept Assessment Report for the HVCCC or an Applicant (as applicable), incurred in undertaking concept assessment; - (ii) endorsement for ARTC's estimated costs and proposed timeframe to undertake project feasibility, to be included in the RAB Floor Limit or expensed in the year incurred.